Equipment Finance News

 This approach helps lenders identify skilled owner-operators and whether the applicant is cut out for the daily grind of trucking, Grivas said, noting that these qualities could be overlooked when adhering to rigid credit standards.

-For example, an applicant with a low credit score and minimal time in the business may have a dad who was an owner-operator and is highly knowledgeable of trucks, boosting lender confidence, Grivas said.
+For example, an applicant with a low credit score and minimal time in business may have a dad who was an owner-operator and is highly knowledgeable of trucks, boosting lender confidence, Grivas said.
 Sometimes lenders also learn that previous credit blemishes were tied to an extenuating circumstance that does not reflect the borrower’s ability to operate and maintain trucks, he said.

 “We’re not talking necessarily about his credit score.
 We’re talking about his background,” Grivas said.